bgpworks/boxhero-landing-v2/contents/blog/en/00fb39ce83e54fb39a3cb4a98af1a5e3/index.md

 ![](images/img_2.jpg)

-Safety stock reduces the risk of running out of stock
+<gray-text>Safety stock reduces the risk of running out of stock</gray-text>

 ## Importance of Safety Stock